shankarj/PyPlan/README.md

 PyPlan
 ======

 PyPlan is a set of modular Monte-Carlo planning libraries for Python.
 The main goal of this project is to offer easy-to-use and flexible planning algorithms.
 Flexibility is offered in terms of input parameters to the algorithms and easily altering the parameters of execution environments.

+This python library provides an API to easily create planning algorithms, domains and also the interface between them.
+Using this, any developer would be easily able to create various domains and agents, plug various other agents for the same domain and make effective comparisons.

 Basic Architecture
 ==================